Djudicael/djmxcreation_backend/README.md

 ## Architecture

-Tis project is composed by 1 backend and 2 front end .
+This project is composed by 1 backend and 2 front end .
 A front dedicated to the CMS part and one for the portfolio website.

 ![SOA](./docs/overview.jpg)